gamozolabs/hellscape/README.md

 ## Code-coverage findable bug

 This is a simple bug which any any coverage-based fuzzer can find.
 It compares one byte at a time, where each compare is a unique compare.
 Meaning each byte "found" will cause a new coverage event.
-To my knowledge this is the only bug that any traitional tool like AFL could find, as it's the only one that can be found with only coverage.
+To my knowledge this is the only bug that any traitional tool like AFL could find, as it's the only one that can be found with only code-coverage.

 The input for this crash is `\x00\x00\x00\x00MAGICSTRING`